sveljko/cppbound/README.md

 are no guarantees which of the two will be stopped.

 Also, there is no "garbage collection" here.
-If a timer expires and then you stop it by index, there's no telling what will happen.
+If a timer expires and then you stop it by index, it will not be ignored.
 If there is a new timer started with the same index, you will stop that new timer rather than "your own".
 If no timer is started currently, there's a chance you'll get a corrupted list.
 So, do _not_ stop by index unless you're sure the timer is still running.

 If you push a timer expiry to some event queue, then there is a chance user might try to stop a timer after it's removed from the timer